-These violations include violation of a federal, state or local law or regulation pertaining to one of the following six offenses at a railroad-highway grade crossing:
+These violations include violation of a federal, state, or local law or regulation pertaining to one of the following six offenses at a railroad-highway grade crossing:

-For drivers who are not required to always stop, failing to stop before reaching the crossing if the tracks are not clear.

-For drivers who are not required to always stop, failing to slow down and check that the tracks are clear of an approaching train.

-For drivers who are always required to stop, failing to stop before driving onto the crossing.

-For all drivers failing to have sufficient space to drive completely through the crossing without stopping.

-For all drivers failing to obey a traffic control device or the directions of an enforcement official at the crossing.

-For all drivers failing to negotiate a crossing because of insufficient undercarriage clearance.
+- For drivers who are not required to always stop - failing to stop before reaching the crossing if the tracks are not clear. - For drivers who are not required to always stop - failing to slow down and check that the tracks are clear of an approaching train. - For drivers who are always required to stop - failing to stop before driving onto the crossing. - For all drivers failing to have sufficient space to drive completely through the crossing without stopping. - For all drivers failing to obey a traffic control device or the directions of an enforcement official at the crossing. - For all drivers failing to negotiate a crossing because of insufficient undercarriage clearance.

-1.2.6 - Hazardous Materials Endorsement Background Check and Disqualifications

-If you require a hazardous materials endorsement you will be required to submit your fingerprints and be subject to a background check.

-You will be denied or you will lose your hazardous materials endorsement if you:

-Are not a lawful permanent resident of the United States.

-Renounce your United States citizenship.

-Are wanted or under indictment for certain felonies.
-Have a conviction in military or civilian court for certain felonies.

-Have been adjudicated as a mental defective or committed to a mental institution.

-Are considered to pose a security threat as determined by the Transportation Security Administration.

-The background check procedures vary from jurisdiction to jurisdiction.
-Your licensing agency will provide you with all the information you need to complete the required TSA background check procedures.

-1.2.7 - Traffic Violations in Your Personal Vehicle
+1.6.5 - Traffic Violations in your personal vehicle